 After the follicle releases its egg, it changes into the corpus luteum.
 This structure releases hormones, mostly progesterone and some oestrogen.
 After ovulation the levels of oestrogen fall and the levels of progesterone rise.
 Higher levels of progesterone cause the body temperature to fluctuate at a higher temperature than in the follicular phase.
 This minute rise in body temperature therefore is a direct result of ovulation and can be used as a reliable indication that ovulation has occurred.If an egg has been fertilised progesterone will continue to rise, if there has been no fertilisation the progesterone will drop, the lining of the womb sheds and leaves the body as a period.
 Towards the end of the luteal phase, women may experience a wide variety of signs and symptoms including tender or lumpy breasts, fluid retention, food cravings, bloating, mood swings, irritability and depression.
 As many as 3 out of 4 women are thought to experience some symptoms of PMS.

-In a nutshell, it is always a good idea to track your cycle - not just when you want to have children, but especially then.
+In a nutshell, it is always a good idea to track your cycle - not just when you want to have children!
 Learn about the female menstrual cycle and when a woman is most fertile – a woman´s fertile window is shorter than most people realise.
-Get to know your own body, learn a little bit about the biology of making babies and, when the time is right for you, make sure you have your femSense sensor patches ready. femSense spares you the complicated recording and evaluation of temperature values where it is so easy to make mistakes.
+Get to know your own body, learn a little bit about the biology of making babies, menstruation, hormones and ovulation.
+If you are ready to track your fertility using the temperature method then femSense is right for you. femSense spares you the complicated recording and evaluation of temperature values where it is so easy to make mistakes.
 The algorithm does all the hard work for you in the background and evaluates the data separately for each individual user.
 The femSense app filters out the really important information for the user: When she is most fertile - and if and when she ovulated.
-Knowing exactly when you ovulate makes getting pregnant so much easier.
+Knowing exactly when you ovulate makes it easier to plan or prevent a pregnancy.